jimbaud/LAB_F411_STM32CubeIDE/README.md

 F411_UART_write.zip: Details an example describing the writing and sending of data via UART communication.

-Each of these .zip files contains code examples, STM32 CubeIDE projects, and hardware and software configurations specific to each project.
+Each of these directories contains code examples, STM32 CubeIDE projects, hardware and software configurations specific to each project.
 These resources are designed to help students learn and explore the various functionalities of the STM32F411 microcontroller as part of their training.